-The PRESIDENT: Let us just move on for the 24 seconds Mr Welch has left.
+The PRESIDENT: I reckon let us just move on for the 24 seconds Mr Welch has got.

 Richard WELCH: All cuts are the choice of government, and the government has made a very conscious choice not to fund schools but to fund the SRL.
 That is a choice that the next generation now lives with.